WalletHub Survey Ranks Florida Second Most 'Fun State'; Miami Nightlife: 'Anything, But Affordable'

-WalletHub, the personal finance website, says travelers are headed to ‘fun states.’READ MORE: EMS Workers Put To The Test At 'First There, First Care' Competition At Hard Rock Hotel
+WalletHub, the personal finance website, says travelers are headed to “fun states.”READ MORE: Miami-Dade, Broward County Public Schools To Continue Free Summer Food Distribution

 “Florida is a very fun state.
 It is a state where you can have affordable fun,” said Jill Gonzalez, communications director for WalletHub.